For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're business-minded and have an entrepreneurial spirit, don't rule out the idea of starting your own company.

-Our annual Student Money Survey has shown that as many as 36% of students have their own business or side hustle.
+In our latest National Student Money Survey, 30% of surveyed students had their own business or side hustle.
 This suggests that it can be a great option for young people in the UK with bright ideas.

 If this is something you're interested in, try looking into funding from government-backed business schemes.
 You can also check with your university, as some will be keen to invest in their alumni.